JustGoodOldHaroldHere/PlexConfiguration/Tor.md

 ##### Proxies are not recommended in Jackett as they leak requests and can cause high CPU usage.
 Please see Jacketts GitHub for further info

-generally tors repo is included when you install Ubuntu and can be installed with the following
+generally it is as easy as
 ```
 apt-get install tor
 ```